To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 When a company has a great internal communications strategy in place, employees feel more informed, secure and motivated to achieve the company’s goals.

-What’s more, effective internal communications lower frustration in the workplace, which is strongly connected with employee engagement.
+What’s more, effective internal communications lower frustration in the workplace, which is strongly connected with employee engagement and employees’ ability to reach a flow state at work where they can stay focused and productive.

 Think about it: the typical knowledge worker spends 2.5 hours a day searching for information.
 When key information is missing, employees need to look for it by themselves.
 They end up browsing their Intranets and G-Drives for hours and calling their colleagues for help.